Enterprise-CMCS/macpro-mdct-qmr/README2.md

 ## High Level Overview of the application's purpose

+The new Quality Measure Reporting (QMR) application will house all the state required measures for reporting on Adult, Child, and Health Home core sets.
+The new application is replacing the time intensive SDF files previously used for submission.
+Data collected within the QMR application will be sent to the CMS partner MPR for analytics and reporting via the CollabraLink owned BigMAC application.
+This application measures the quality of care and programs offered by states related to their Adult, Child and Health Home offerings.

+## Value

+The new web-based QMR application will allow CMS to access data submitted by the states in real time and with more accuracy.
+QMR has also been designed with HCD best practices in mind and has incorporated conditional logic and validation to ensure moving through each measure provides a better user experience and ease in understanding of what is being asked.

 ## Quickstart

 ### link to the quickstart it was forked from

 # Getting Started